 First trimester screening (combined test)

-The examination requires a high level of training and experience of the doctor performing it and favourable conditions to achieve a high-quality ultrasound image of the embryo.
 The combined test consists of biochemical screening from blood (beta free subunits of HCG and PAPP-A) at week 11 and first-trimester ultrasound screening (NT examination and the presence of the nasal bone (NB)) at week 13.

 First-trimester screening (combined test) detects 85 to 90% of affected foetuses.
 Therefore, a negative outcome of the first trimester screening does not fully exclude aneuploidies (Down, Edwards and Patau syndrome) in the foetus.
 It only indicates substantially reduced risk of aneuplodia in the foetus.